TartanGround: A Large-Scale Dataset for Ground Robot Perception and Navigation: Experiments and Applications

 \subsubsection{Testing Environments and Baselines}

 In this section, we show a small-scale evaluation of three state-of-the-art VO/SLAM algorithms on four challenging trajectories from four different environments.
+We use the front camera for these experiments.
 The trajectory from the Forest environment contains occlusion from tall grass and bushes, which are commonly presented in real-world off-road scenes.
 CastleFortress is a large scene with indoor-outdoor transitions, bringing dramatic illumination change.
 WaterMillDay has a rushing creek with water splash.
 ModUrbanCity contains a narrow dark stair that lacks good visual features.
 Our baseline consists of a classic geometry-based SLAM algorithm ORB-SLAM3~\cite{campos2021orb}, a learning-based monocular odometry DPVO~\cite{lipson2024deep}, and a stereo VO model MACVO~\cite{qiu2024mac}.
 We use relative translation error ($t_{\mathrm{rel}}$, $\mathrm{m/frame}$) and relative rotation error ($r_{\mathrm{rel}}$, $\mathrm{{}^\circ/frame}$) to evaluate the results.